Inline skates: One-piece carbon boots

 In the 21st century, hockey skates increasingly favor "one-piece" carbon boots with a monocoque shell that were first developed in the 1990s for speed skating.
 These boots are unlike the three common types of inline boots: hard, soft and hybrid.
 The one-piece boots are built around a carbon fiber-reinforced composite shell, where the shell almost completely surrounds a foot.
 After eyelet holes are punched out of a shell, the shell is usable as a functional boot if laced.

 For instance, Easton's Synergy 1300C came out in 2005, with a unitary shell made with carbon and aramid fibers.
 This is widely recognized as the first retail hockey skate with a composite shell.
 Heat molding became possible in 2006, with the Easton Synergy 1500C.
 Other hockey makers, such as VH Hockey, took it one step further, creating a single, unbroken composite shell that also incorporates the "facing" portion where eyelets are located.
 A heat-moldable monocoque shell requires no breaking-in, unlike traditional hockey skates.

-True Temper Sports bought VH Hockey in 2016, and started to mass-produce retail hokey skates with heat-moldable monocoque shells, as well as scaling up 3D scanning of feet at retail stores for custom-molded True hockey skates, leading to inline hockey skates such as the TF9 Roller Skate, and the TF Pro Custom Roller Skate in 2020.
+True Temper Sports bought VH Hockey in 2016, and started to mass-produce retail hockey skates with heat-moldable monocoque shells, as well as scaling up 3D scanning of feet at retail stores for custom-molded True hockey skates, leading to inline hockey skates such as the TF9 Roller Skate, and the TF Pro Custom Roller Skate in 2020.